-2-OG Binds at the Interface Between Two RDs and Acts as a Corepressor of NdhR.
+2-OG Binds at the Interface Between Two RDs and Acts as a Corepressor of NdbP.
+In the full-length structure of NdbP. two pieces of electron of NdhR.
 In the full-length structure of NdhR, two pieces of electron density were found at the interfaces between the RD domains.
 However, none of the molecules from the purification and crystallization buffers could fit the density.
-Instead, the density fits well with a molecule of 2-OG (Fig. 24), an effector of NdhR according to our biochemical data and a previous report (Fig. 1B) (19).
+Instead, the density fits well with a molecule of 2-OG (Fig. 2A), an effector of NdhR according to our biochemical data and a previous report (Fig. 1B) (19).
 2-OG is most likely incorporated during the heterogeneous expression of NdhR in E. coli, which possess an intracellular 2-OG concentration in the millimolar range (37).
 2-OG binds to the residues Ser224, Asn225, Tyr105, and Lys104 from one RD and to the counterpart residues from the symmetric RD (Fig. 3A).
 Under conditions of carbon oversupply or nitrogen starvation, the intracellular concentration of 2-OG increases in cyanobacteria (38, 39); such conditions should favor the binding of 2-OG to the NdhR tetramer.
 The 2-OG-complexed NdhR adopts a conformation complementary to the DNA major groove, in agreement with the distance of 29 Å between the two recognition helices binding to the DNA palindrome (Fig. 3A) and therefore leading to repression of the NdhR regulon.